Chinese Graduate Profiles

 Production Coordinator, Australia Auscess Wine Group (Adelaide)Advice for current students:

 “Start to seek a job from the first day in Uni.
 The earlier you start, the more chance you get.
 I regret that I only started from the last year at University.
-If I started earlier, I would have a more clear vision of what I want.
-It never hurts to learn more.”Beiou Liu
+If I had started earlier, I would have had a clearer vision of what I wanted.
+It never hurts to learn more.”Yanyu Liang

 Academic Program: